 - Injuries sustained while wakeboarding, waterskiing, tubing, or parasailing behind a hotel owned or operated boat

 - Hotel transportation including injuries suffered as a passenger in a hotel operated shuttle or golf cart

 - Accidents on the Golf Course

 - Serving alcohol to minors

 - Food poisoning from old and contaminated ingredients or unsafe preparation.

 - Insufficient security in common areas

 Miami Personal Injury Attorney Handling Claims Against Hotels

 If you suffered a serious injury while vacationing or visiting a hotel, restaurant, or nightclub in Miami you should focus your attention on recovery.
-At The Law Offices of Prosper Shaked you will find an experienced, knowledgeable, and aggressive Miami personal injury attorney to handle your claim for you.
+At Prosper Shaked Accident Injury Attorneys PA you will find an experienced, knowledgeable, and aggressive Miami personal injury attorney to handle your claim for you.

-To discuss a potential claim in a free and confidential legal consultation, contact the Law Offices of Prosper Shaked online, or call today at (305) 694-2676.
+To discuss a potential claim in a free and confidential legal consultation, contact Prosper Shaked Accident Injury Attorneys PA online, or call today at (305) 694-2676.